 This certainly doesn’t cover all of the benefits you are eligible for or all of the logistics of living on or off base, but it does give you a solid place to start!
 Also don’t be afraid to ask your installation’s spouse and family support centers for help or guidance.
 They can usually point you in the right direction.

 As a military spouse, you and your family may be eligible for financing through a VA home loan.
 Though you’ll have to go through a private VA lender like Veterans United Home loans, VA loans are backed by the government so they offer competitive interest rates and no down payment or PMI options.
-You can talk to a Veterans United specialist anytime at 855-524-7279 if you have questions about the VA loan, or you can get a free quote online today.
+You can talk to a Veterans United specialist anytime at 855-524-7279 if you have questions about the VA loan.